Subresultants of Several Univariate Polynomials in Newton Basis: Introduction

-Compared with other previous related works, the newly developed formula for the generalized companion subresultants of several polynomials has the following features.
-First, it can be viewed as a generalization of the Barnett-type subresultants in the sense that the basis is extended from power basis to Newton basis.
-Second, it is also a generalization of the subresultant formula in terms of roots given by Hong \cite{hoon2002} and Diaz-Toca \& Gonzalez-Vega \cite{diaz2004various} in the sense that the previous formulas use a specific Newton basis with knots to be the roots of one of the given polynomials while the knots in the Newton basis used in this paper can be arbitrarily chosen.
-Since there are infinitely many choices for the knots of Newton basis, one may obtain infinitely many subresultant formulas.
-Furthermore, the generalized companion subresultant developed in this paper is valid for any number of polynomials.
+Compared with previous related works, the newly developed formula of subresultant polynomials for multiple polynomials has the following features.
+First, it can be viewed as a generalization of the Barnett-type subresultant polynomials by extending the basis from power basis to Newton basis.
+Second, it also serves as a generalization of the formula of subresultant polynomial based on roots proposed in \citet{hoon2002} and \citet{diaz2004various} in the sense that the previous formulas use a specific Newton basis with nodes to be the roots of one of the given polynomials.
+In contrast, the Newton basis employed in this paper allows for an arbitrary choice of nodes.
+As there are infinitely many possibilities for the nodes of the Newton basis, an infinite number of formulas of subresultant polynomials can be obtained.
+Furthermore, the formula of subresultant polynomials developed in this paper applies to the multi-polynomial case.

 The paper is structured as follows.
-In Section \ref{sec:preliminaries}, the concept of subresultant polynomial for several univariate polynomials is reviewed as well as its inherent connection with the gcd and the concept of generalized companion matrix for a Newton polynomial is proposed.
-Section \ref{sec:main_results} is devoted to present the derived generalized subresultant matrices as well as the subresultant polynomials in Newton basis which are expressed in the form of determinental polynomials.
-The correctness of the main theorem is verified in Section \ref{sec:proofs}.
-The paper is concluded in Section \ref{sec:conclusion} with some further remarks.
+Section \ref{sec:preliminaries} briefly reviews the subresultant theory for two polynomials.
+It is followed by a formal statement of the problem to be addressed by the current paper in Section \ref{sec:problem}.
+The main result of the paper provides a solution to the problem raised in the previous section and is elaborated in Section \ref{sec:main_result}.
+The correctness of the main result is verified in Section \ref{sec:proofs}.
+In Section \ref{sec:application}, we show an application of the main result in computing the gcd of several numerical Newton polynomials.
+The paper is concluded in Section \ref{sec:conclusion} with further remarks.